ctb/titus-blog/src/2014-on-cami.rst

 :slug: 2014-on-cami
 :category: science

+**Update 3/29/15:** the `CAMI FAQ <http://cami-challenge.org/faq>`__ now includes information on reproducibility measures, and looks very promising.
+The data sets they are producing also seem fascinating.

 If you're into metagenomics, you may have heard of CAMI, the `Critical Assessment of Metagenome Interpretation
 <http://cami-challenge.org/>`__.
 I've spoken to several people about